 Yes, you will need a solicitor to advise all leaseholders and manage the conveyancing process on your behalf.
 You should look for a solicitor who has experience in residential enfranchisement (buying the freehold).
 Individual Enfranchisement: A statutory process for leasehold houses Please note that the Council do not offer a voluntary process for individual enfranchisement.
 The statutory process must be followed.
 Criteria To qualify to purchase the freehold, both you and your house must meet certain criteria, which are as follows: - in order for the building to qualify, it must be a 'house'.
-But, there must be no material over or under-hang with an adjoining building (if there is, then it is likely to be a flat); and - you (the leaseholder), must have a lease of the whole house and it must be a long tenancy (i.e. a lease with an original term of more than 21 years); and - you (the leaseholder), must have held the lease for a minimum of two years at the time of submitting your application Statutory Process You can apply to purchase the freehold, by serving a Notice on the freeholder and the Council under the Leasehold Reform Act 1967 Upon receipt of the Notice, the Council will take the following steps simultaneously: - instruct a Council Surveyor to carry out a valuation - instruct the Council's external solicitors who will liaise with yours to conclude the matter Costs As well as being responsible for your own legal fees, you will also be responsible for the following costs: valuation fee: £885.00 • the Council's legal fees: fixed fee of £919.30 + VAT and disbursements claim investigation fee: £362.00 Things to consider We strongly advise you to instruct solicitors to act on your behalf.
+But, there must be no material over or under-hang with an adjoining building (if there is, then it is likely to be a flat); and - you (the leaseholder), must have a lease of the whole house and it must be a long tenancy (i.e. a lease with an original term of more than 21 years); and Statutory Process You can apply to purchase the freehold, by serving a Notice on the freeholder and the Council under the Leasehold Reform Act 1967.
+Upon receipt of the Notice, the Council will take the following steps simultaneously: - instruct a Council Surveyor to carry out a valuation - instruct the Council's external solicitors who will liaise with yours to conclude the matter Costs As well as being responsible for your own legal fees, you will also be responsible for the following costs: valuation fee: £930.00 • the Council's legal fees: hourly rate of £268.79 + VAT and disbursements claim investigation fee: £380.10 Things to consider We strongly advise you to instruct solicitors to act on your behalf.
 If the freeholder of the property is Dulwich Estate, it is advisable to make contact with them at the earliest opportunity.
+Their contact details are included below:

+Address: The Dulwich Estate, The Old College, Gallery Road, London, SE21 7AE

+Telephone: 020 8299 1000

+Fees

-Their contact details are included below: Address: The Dulwich Estate, The Old College, Gallery Road, London, SE21 7AE Telephone: 020 8299 1000 Fees Once you have applied via any of the processes listed above, you will be responsible for the Council's reasonable fees at each stage of the process, whether or not the matter proceeds to completion.
+Once you have applied via any of the processes listed above, you will be responsible for the Council's reasonable fees at each stage of the process, whether or not the matter proceeds to completion.
 This includes the administration fee / claim investigation fee, the valuation fee, and legal fees.

+Contact Information

-Contact Information If you have any queries, please e-mail the Residential Conveyancing and Compliance Team at HSG.Conveyancing@southwark.gov.uk or call us on 020 7525 3338.
-Version: April 2024
+If you have any queries, please e-mail the Residential Conveyancing and Compliance Team at HSG.Conveyancing@southwark.gov.uk or call us on 020 7525 3338.

+Version: April 2025